 There are 3 main channels for crypto lending:

 - Crypto Exchanges margin lending/borrowing.
 Crypto exchanges are the biggest player in the lending market.
-They offer the margin lending – that’s for the traders, which can leverage their positions via the margin lending.
-For example, the trader puts down 1 Bitcoin as collateral, he borrows 3 Bitcoins against this collateral and he has to pay daily interest for these 3 Bitcoins.
+They offer margin lending for the traders, which can leverage their positions via margin lending.
+For example, the trader puts down 1 Bitcoin as collateral, he borrows 3 Bitcoins against this collateral, and he has to pay daily interest for these 3 Bitcoins.
 This will take a long position with these 3 Bitcoins.
 When the market goes up, then the trader will earn a profit.
-However, when the market goes against his trades, then the traders’ positions can be liquidated.
+However, when the market goes against his trades, then the crypto exchange will liquidate traders’ positions.

-- Non-Custodial Lending Platforms (Maker, Compound, Ethlend, SmartCredit.io) – they do no control your private keys (i.e. they do not control your assets).
+- Non-Custodial Lending Platforms (Maker, Compound, Ethlend, SmartCredit.io) – they do no control your private keys (i.e., they do not control your assets).
 The assets are kept in the smart contracts, which are un-accessible for the platforms.
 These smart contracts define when the collateral is moving back to the borrower or not.
-That’s the huge difference to the segment (1) and segment (2), which both control client assets.
+That’s the huge difference between segment (1) and segment (2), which control client assets.

 Key use cases for crypto lending

 - Using loans for trading – ca 80% of the market will feed into the crypto exchanges.
 Traders use their collateral to get the loans because either the crypto exchanges do not support these collaterals or traders get better terms via crypto lending.

 - Liquidity creation – instead of selling crypto, which in most countries would be a taxable event, the users would rather monetize their crypto assets via using them as collateral for the loans.
 This is approximately 15% of the market.

 - Crypto economy – borrowing crypto for using it in the crypto-sphere – 5% of the market